 The average GPA scores and ranges you see in the table above are subject to the statewide UNC admissions minimums, just like UNC SAT scores, and UNC ACT scores.
 You can possibly get in with a GPA below that of the average accepted student.
 You’re only absolutely ineligible if you drop below the state minimum of 2.5.

-Another important note on GPAs: in the chart above, I have listed only the standards for unweighted GPA.
-Unweighted GPAs are a strict conversion of percentage score to GPA.
-Such GPAs range from 0-4.0.
+Another important note on GPAs: in the chart above, note that UNC’s various campuses may list expectations for weighted GPA, unweigthed GPA, or both.
 Most high schools use unweighted GPAs, but some high schools weight their GPAs.
 Weighted GPAs are “curved,” taking the difficulty of a given course into account.
-Curved GPAs usually have a 0-5.0 scale.
+Such weighted GPAs usually have a 0-5.0 scale.
 We won’t really look at curved GPAs in this post since they’re not common.
 But if your GPA is weighted, I have good news.
 Most UNC schools post their requirements for weighted GPA on their websites.
 And the ones that don’t still do have weighted GPA standards that you can get by contacting the admissions office.

 Not sure what your GPA is?
 Use our GPA Calculator to help you figure it out!